pablodecm/phd_thesis/src/103_chapter_3.md

 where $\widetilde{q}_\textrm{obs}(\mu)$ is the observed test statistic and
 $g(\widetilde{q}(\mu) | \mu)$ is the distribution under the alternate when the signal fraction is $\mu$.
-This integral can be approximated using Monte Carlo simulated toys or by the asymptotic approximations described in [@Cowan:2010js].
+This integral can be approximated using Monte Carlo simulations or by the asymptotic approximations described in [@Cowan:2010js].
 An alternative upper limit definition is often used to deal with small signal at the cost of over-coverage, referred to as CLs procedure